 Scholarships for Brandeis Students:

 Brandeis Scholarships for Study Abroad are available for students receiving need-based financial aid.
 There is also one scholarship for study in China available to any student regardless of their financial aid status.
-Brandeis in The Hague summer program applicants are not eligible for this scholarship, but need-based financial aid recipients are eligible for the Hague program specific grant.
 Application materials are available online through your Online Study Abroad account.
-The deadline for Fall 2015, Academic Year 2015-2016, and Spring 2016 is in February.
+The deadline for Fall, Academic Year, and Spring is in late February/early March.

 The Crown Center for Middle East Studies offers summer travel and study grants of up to $4,000 for undergraduate and graduate students.
 Any field of study may be considered but the research must be related to the Middle East.
 These grants may be used for summer travel/study or for senior thesis research during the academic year.
 The application deadline is typically in March.